cushyon/cushion-app/README.md

 - Backtesting: a repo with all backtests
 - datascripts: Scripts to collect data for backtests

+# How to run the backend in localhost:

+- run python poetry run uvicorn main:app --reload in the python_backend repo

+- run the node backend in a second terminal (pnpm backend:build, then sh ./railway-start)

+- Trigger the python scripts tasks in a third terminal : curl -X POST http://localhost:8000/trigger-task

 # How does the backend works

 when cron executes (16h), call API node backend.